The Hymns and Carols of Christmas

 80. When Christ the Saviour did appear.

-81. When Christ our Lord drew nigh.
+81. When Christ Our Lord Drew Nigh.

-82. When Jesus Christ had lived.
-[The Twelve Apostles]
+82. When Jesus Christ Had Lived [The Twelve Apostles]

-83. When Jesus Christ our Lord.
+83. When Jesus Christ Our Lord

-84. When righteous Joseph wedded was.
-[When Righteous Joseph Wedded Was]
+84. When Righteous Joseph Wedded Was.

 85. When Zachariah was a priest.